ponychicken/OpenCore-Install-Guide/troubleshooting/extended/kernel-issues.md

 Note that you will only experience this issue after installing macOS onto the drive, booting the macOS installer will not error out due to SATA issues.

+### Partition issues

+* If you have cloned the macos partition using tools like dd or similar, you must set the correct GPT type code in the GPT.
+Use gpt or gdisk to set the code.

 ## Kernel panic with IOPCIFamily on X99

 For those running the X99 platform from Intel, please go over the following: